ernestchu/lol-viz/README.md

-# League of Legends Visualization
+# LoLViZ.
+A League of Legends visualizer that help the pro players in the challenger league exploring their matches.

 ## Project Setup
 Install [yarn](https://yarnpkg.com) and install the packages